Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Abstract

-\abstract {In 2013, the IceCube collaboration announced the detection of a diffuse high-energy astrophysical neutrino flux.
+In 2013, the IceCube collaboration announced the detection of a diffuse high-energy astrophysical neutrino flux.
 The origin of this flux is still largely unknown.
 The most significant individual source is the close-by Seyfert galaxy NGC\,1068 at 4.2-sigma level with a soft spectral index.
 To identify sources based on their counterpart, IceCube releases realtime alerts corresponding to neutrinos with a high probability of astrophysical origin.
-We report here the spatial coincidence of two neutrino alerts, IC220424A and IC230416A, with the Seyfert galaxy NGC\,7469 at a distance of 70\,Mpc.} {We evaluate, a-posteriori, the chance probability of such a coincidence and discuss this source as a neutrino emitter based on its multi-wavelength properties and in comparison to NGC 1068.} {To calculate the chance coincidence considering neutrino emission from a specific source population, we perform a Goodness-of-Fit test with a test statistic derived from a likelihood ratio that includes the neutrino angular uncertainty and the source distance.
-We apply this test first to a catalog of AGN sources and second to a catalog of Seyfert galaxies only.} {Our a-posteriori evaluation excludes the chance coincidence of the two neutrinos with the Seyfert galaxy NGC\,7469 at 3.3-sigma level.} {To be compatible with non-detections of TeV neutrinos, the source would need to have a hard spectral index.}
+We report here the spatial coincidence of two neutrino alerts, IC220424A and IC230416A, with the Seyfert galaxy NGC\,7469 at a distance of 70\,Mpc.
+We evaluate, a-posteriori, the chance probability of such a coincidence and discuss this source as a potential neutrino emitter based on its multi-wavelength properties and in comparison to NGC 1068 by performing a Goodness-of-Fit test.
+The test statistic is derived from a likelihood ratio that includes the neutrino angular uncertainty and the source distance.
+We apply this test first to a catalog of AGN sources and second to a catalog of Seyfert galaxies only.
+Our a-posteriori evaluation excludes the possibility of an accidental spatial coincidence of both neutrinos with the Seyfert galaxy NGC\,7469 at 3.2-sigma level, leaving open the possibility that either one or both neutrinos originated from the source.
+To be compatible with non-detections of TeV neutrinos, the source would need to have a hard spectral index.